 If TRIM is disabled, then all you need to do is follow these instructions to perform Samsung SSD recovery with AnyRecover.

 Step 1.
 Download and install AnyRecover on your computer.
-Open AnyRecover, select the Samsung SSD that you want to recover your data from.
+Open AnyRecover, Choose "Data Recovery" select the Samsung SSD that you want to recover your data from.

 Step 2.
 AnyRecover will start scanning the Samsung SSD to find the deleted files that you want to recover.